 Here's a tidbit you might not have known: China is a big country with a lot of people!

 OK, you probably knew that.
 But even for the biggest China geography nerd, the numbers are still staggering.
-China has over 150 cities with 1 million people or more.
-So when researching a Supplier and trying to figure out where exactly your Supplier’s city is, it can be overwhelming.
+China has over 1 billion people.
+So when researching a Supplier and trying to figure out where exactly your Supplier's city is, it can be overwhelming.
 Where exactly is Hangzhou and what exactly is a Zheijang province?!